- Monitor the ProCard web site for any changes to the program's policies and procedures.

-- Regardless of card activity, a Transaction Summary Log (TSL) must be completed and signed by the relevant parties each month.
+- Regardless of card activity, a TSL must be completed and signed by the relevant parties each month.
 This is to ensure the cardholder, reconciler, and approver are reviewing/validating the transactions on a monthly basis; it also facilitates the monthly liaison certification process.

-- Throughout the monthly billing cycle period, the cardholder must record transaction activity, including the business purpose, on the TSL as purchases are made.
+- Throughout the monthly billing cycle, the cardholder must record transaction activity, including the business purpose, on the TSL as purchases are made.
 This includes any item(s) returned and any credits issued.